 7.10 Certifications

-The Subscriber must provide those of the certifications set out in the Certification Rules as are required when Digitally Signing an electronic Registry Instrument or other electronic Document.
+7.10.1 The Subscriber must provide those of the certifications set out in the Certification Rules as are required when Digitally Signing an electronic Registry Instrument or other electronic Document.
+7.10.2 If the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document, certification 7 in the Certification Rules includes the Certifier having taken reasonable steps to ensure that:

+(a) the signing of the electronic Registry Instrument or other electronic Document is authorised by the Power of Attorney under which it is signed; and

+(b) the Certifier has no actual or constructive notice of revocation of the Power of Attorney.

 8. AMENDMENT OF PARTICIPATION RULES

 The Subscriber must comply with: